btoll/onf-diceware/README.md

     Option | Description
     ------------ | -------------
     -n=NUM | The length of the passphrase (defaults to six words).
+    -delimiter=CHAR | The character that joins the words.
     -h, --help | Display help.

 ## Ports